swsalley/ESG_Analytics/README.md

 ## Folders

-1) Point to MUC-ES - siteobsiid to ecological site
+1) Point to MUC-ES - siteobsiid to ecological site - method used to create ES-point training data